Details of the Nile Cruise from Soma Bay for 5 Days

 Temple of Kom Ombo

-The Kom Ombo temple, also known as the hill of Gold, is a unique building that is situated on the Nile’s beaches.
+The Kom Ombo temple, also known as the Hill of Gold, is a unique building that is situated on the Nile’s beaches.
 It has a double-temple design that honors the crocodile deity Sobek and Horus.

-After breakfast in the morning, you will be shown exactly where to:
+Day 4: Visit Attractions in Aswan and Night on the Cruise: After breakfast in the morning, you will be shown exactly where to:

 The High Dam